SAINT-PIERRE-SUR-DIVES ABBEY

 Superb Benedictine abbey with an exceptional ceramic pavement of the Pré-d’Auge, a jewel of Norman monastic architecture

 The spires of this magnificent edifice, founded in the 11th century by Lesceline, William the Conqueror's great-aunt and Countess of Eu, can be seen in the distance.
-Devastated by a fire set by Henry I of England in 1106, nothing remains of the primitive Romanesque church, apart from a few elements at the crossing.
+Devastated by a fire set by Henry I of England in 1106, nothing remains of the original Romanesque church, with the exception of a few elements at the crossing.
 Rebuilt in Gothic style, the abbey was severely damaged during the Hundred Years' War.
-In the 16th century, the building was once again rebuilt: the outer walls were reinforced with flying buttresses, and a new refectory was built, returning the abbey to its former splendor.
+In the 16th century, the edifice was once again rebuilt: the outer walls were reinforced with buttresses, and a new refectory was built, returning the abbey to its former splendor.

-The ceramic pavement of the Pré-d'Auge, a jewel of 13th-century ornamentation and a rare example of the art of terracotta flooring, is a particular highlight.
-In the center of a three-meter-diameter rosette, fleur-de-lys and fantastical animal motifs alternate.
+The ceramic pavement of the Pré-d'Auge, a jewel of 13th-century ornamentation and a rare example of the art of terracotta flooring, is a highlight.
+In the center of a three-meter-diameter rose window alternate motifs of fleur-de-lys and fantastical animals.
 Magnificent!

 Like the town itself, the abbey was fortunately spared the disasters of the Second World War.